Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Event-RGB fusion for spacecraft pose estimation

 We developed a cross-modal keypoint distance (CMKD) criterion to decide if we have an edge case where the two channels differ significantly in their keypoint estimates.
 As discussed in Sec.~\ref{sec:opticalalignment} and Sec.~\ref{sec:temporalsynchronisation}, we have achieved alignment of the RGB and event channels.
 If the output 2D keypoints from the two channels, $\hat{\cM}^{rgb}_{n}$ and $\hat{\cM}^{event}_{n}$ are consistent, then both sources can be used with RANSAC.
 However, if $\hat{\cM}^{rgb}_{n}$ and $\hat{\cM}^{event}_{n}$ are inconsistent, then we can assume that at least one of the channels will not be able to contribute to an optimal pose output.
 With this reasoning, we can derive this consistency criterion of CMKD as follows:

-If the CMKD is greater than a threshold $E_{\ell,n}$, we forego the cross-modal RANSAC and select the channel with lower uncertainty as described the following section (\ref{sec:uncertaintydecision}).
+If the CMKD is greater than a threshold $E_{\ell,n}$, we forego the cross-modal RANSAC and select the channel with lower uncertainty as described in the following section (\ref{sec:uncertaintydecision}).
 For each testing instance $n$, we computed $E_{\ell,n}=\alpha\times |diagonal(B_{\ell,n})|_2$.
-We set $\alpha=0.2$ \ie one-fifth of the bounding box diagonal length as a general heuristic approach.
-We also tested $\alpha=0.3$ which resulted in more false-positive edge case detections and $\alpha=0.1$ which caused more false-negatives.
-We did not fine-tune $\alpha$ beyond this coarse selection to exclude fitting it to any particular sequence.
+This is because the keypoints are always predicted within the object detection bounding box.
+Therefore, the highest possible value of the CMKD is the length of the diagonal of $B_{\ell,n}$.
+We can then infer that when the two sources are not in agreement, the CMKD will be greater than a percentage of $|diagonal(B_{\ell,n})|_2$.
+We use the scaling hyperparameter $\alpha$ to decide this percentage.
+To determine $\alpha$, we used the synthetic data which has been generated based on similar chaser to target distances.
+Given the synthetic 2D keypoint labels $\{\cM^s_{\cC,a}\}^{A}_{a=1}$ we calculate $\alpha_{\cC}$ for one satellite model as

+Where $NearestNeighbor(\cM_{\cC,a,z}, \cM^s_{\cC,a})$ is a function to retrieve the nearest-neighbor of a 2D keypoint $\cM_{\cC,a,z}\in\cM^s_{\cC,a}$ among the other 2D keypoints in $\cM^s_{\cC,a}$.
+Since the satellites are at similar distances from the sensor rig, we determined $\alpha$ to be 0.2, which is the mean of the $\alpha_{\cC}$ of the three different satellites.
+Intuitively, this heuristic determines the threshold at which a point is clearly deviating into the space of another keypoint, as a fraction of the maximal deviation.

+In practice, this $\alpha$ will need to be tuned on synthetic data generated according to the expected relative distances between the chaser and the target.
+In most cases, these distances are determined in the mission planning phase and can be simulated in mission design software such as~\cite{muralidharan2022autonomous}.